adCenter -

 Content Tags -

-HTML tags which define the essence of the content contained within them and readable by search spiders.
-These include Header and Alt Tags.
+HTML tags that define the essence of the content contained within the page, readable by search

 Contextual Advertising -

-A feature offered by major search engine advertisers allowing your advertisement to be placed next to related news articles and on other Web pages.
-Contextual advertising seeks to match Web content from the display page with your advertised search term(s).
+display page with your advertised search term(s).
 Contextual advertising isn’t perfect (what in life is?), but it’s come a long way from its inception to the point where it can provide great value to advertisers when used correctly.

 Conversion Rate -